Darren Jolly: Collingwood

 Jolly's first two seasons at Collingwood mirrored his first two seasons with the Swans: he was part of Collingwood's premiership team in 2010, then part of its losing Grand Final team in 2011.
 Jolly played his 200th AFL game in round 19, 2011.

 He was delisted by Collingwood at the conclusion of the 2013 AFL season.

 Personal life

-Jolly and his ex-wife Deanne have two daughters.
-After being delisted by the Magpies, he and ex-wife competed in the ninth season of The Block, a reality television series that follows couples as they compete to renovate a house.
+Jolly and ex-wife Deanne have two daughters.
+After being delisted by the Magpies, Darren and Dea competed in the ninth season of The Block, a reality television series that follows couples as they compete to renovate a house.
 They returned for the tenth season of The Block in 2015, and ultimately won the 2015 series.
-As of 20 September 2019 Darren has left Deanne.
+They have since separated.